hackdong/adpaper-code-latest/readme.md

 # Industrial Sound Event Detection and Anomaly Detection

 This project implements a deep learning system for detecting sound events and anomalies in industrial machinery.
 It combines event detection with machine condition monitoring using a semantic tree-based approach.
+For comprehensive details, please refer to our paper: "A lightweight and interference-resilient sound anomaly detection model for industrial machines based on semantic embedding trees".

 ## Features